euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 However, none of these approaches aims for integration with Jython.
 In contrast to that, JyNI is entirely based on Jython.
-Though large parts are derived from CPython, the main Python runtime is provided by Jython and JyNI delegates most C-API calls to Jython directly or indirectly.
+Though large parts are derived from CPython, the main Python runtime is provided by Jython and JyNI delegates most C-API calls to Jython directly or indirectly (i.e. some objects are mirrored natively, so calls to these can be processed entirely on native side, syncing the results with Jython afterwards; see implementation section for details).

 ..
 Indirect delegation happens, if objects must be mirrored due to occurrence of direct access macros in the official C-API.
 We give more details on this in the implementation section.